-Central to GBI’s mission is science advocacy.
-As such, GBI supports the identification, evaluation, and documentation of cultural resources.
-The institute also strengthens our partners’ capacity to effectively carry out such research activities by promoting collaboration among cooperating agencies, universities, NGOs, and the public.
-By aiding resource management agencies to identify, manage, and preserve key resource types, including archeological resources, cultural landscapes, structures, and museum objects GBI is able to fulfill its mission of advancing science-based understanding of important resources of cultural significance.
+GBI supports the identification, evaluation, and documentation of cultural resources.
+The institute also strengthens partner capacity to effectively carry out such research activities by promoting collaboration among cooperating agencies, universities, NGOs, and the public.
+By aiding resource management agencies in their efforts to identify, manage, and preserve key resource types, including archeological resources, cultural landscapes, structures, and museum objects, GBI advances science-based understanding of important resources of cultural significance.

-The Institute promotes culture resource management practices that empower agencies, educators, institutions, and communities to accomplish shared, mission-driven objectives.
-GBI’s CR Program supports agency planning processes by bringing analysis, public involvement, and accountability into the decision-making process.
-GBI resource specialists offer administrative and logistical support that furthers the involvement of interdisciplinary teams.
-In doing so, the institute provides assistance in the planning process that helps define resource conditions, enhances visitor experiences, and supports management actions.
-Moreover, this process involves review of archeological and ethnographic resources, cultural landscapes, historic and prehistoric structures, and museum objects.
+The Institute promotes culture resource management practices that empower agencies, institutions, and tribal communities to accomplish shared, mission-driven objectives.
+GBI supports agency planning processes by bringing analysis, public involvement, and accountability into the decision-making process for heritage resource manangement.
+GBI resource specialists offer administrative and logistical support that furthers the involvement of interdisciplinary teams for landscape level projects that require consensus and trust.
+In doing so, the institute provides assistance in the planning process that helps define resource conditions and supports management actions.
+This work involves the review of archeological and ethnographic resources, cultural landscapes, historic and prehistoric structures, and museum objects.
 By collaborating with agency management, GBI helps ensure compliance with national federal laws, including the National Historic Preservation Act (e.g. §106 and §110), Native American Graves Protection and Repatriation Act, and National Environmental Policy Act, among others.

-The Great Basin Institute has cooperative agreements in place with all major federal and state resource management agencies, including a Master Cooperative Agreement for Cultural Resources with the National Park Service (P19AC00695), national agreement to promote careers in conservation with the US Fish and Wildlife Service (F18AC00720), Regional Master Agreements with the USDA Forest Service Region 4 and Region 5, as well as a national Master Cooperative Agreement with Bureau of Reclamation (R16AC00059) to provide Direct Hire Authority Interns.
-GBI has been highly successful developing competitive proposals to partner with the Bureau of Land Management and the State of Nevada’s Divisions of Forestry, Wildlife, Parks, and Lands.
-These agreements allow agencies and nonprofits to partner with GBI to support natural, cultural, and recreational resource management initiatives.
+The Great Basin Institute has cooperative agreements in place with all major federal and state resource management agencies, including a Master Cooperative Agreement for Cultural Resources with the National Park Service (P19AC00695) and with the US Fish and Wildlife Service (F18AC00720).
+Regional Master Agreements with the USDA Forest Service Region 4 and Region 5, as well as a national Master Cooperative Agreement with Bureau of Reclamation (R16AC00059) provide Direct Hire Authority for permanent agency positions.
+These agreements allow agencies and nonprofits to partner with GBI to support priority cultural resource management initiatives.

-Through the hiring and placement of highly qualified individuals, the Great Basin Institute assists agency partners in meeting mission critical activities that help to protect, preserve, and, in some cases, uncover culturally significant resources.
-We offer students, graduates, and experienced professionals opportunities to combine their education and practical experience to implement real-world cultural resource management projects.
-GBI’s Cultural Resource Program services include, but may not be limited, to the following:
+Great Basin Institute assists agency partners in meeting mission critical activities that help to protect, preserve, and, in some cases, uncover culturally significant resources.
+GBI’s CRM services include, but are not limited to, the following support activities:

 Establishing a partnership with the Great Basin Institute is a straightforward process involving cooperation between three major parties: an agency grant/contracting officer, a GBI grant/contract representative, and the project manager.